rmngp/apidocs/source/includes/_authors.md

 # Authors

-List all authors present in the API.
+List all authors present on the API.

 ## Definition